bumi/openalias-web/README.md

 # OpenAlias Web

-This tool creates custom pages with payment details for any domain with [OpenAlias](https://openalias.org) entries.
+This tool creates custom pages with crypto-currency payment details for any domain with [OpenAlias](https://openalias.org) entries.
 It can be used as a tipping/donation page.
 No setup or signup is required.
-All details are gathered from the OpenAlias DNS entries.
+All details are gathered exlusively from the OpenAlias DNS entries.

 ## What is OpenAlias?